Baldie-dev/JanusLM/README.md

 #### Precision

-Calculation of how many marked findings were actually correct (how many false-positives were generated):
+Calculation of how many marked findings were actually correct as we want to limit the number of false-positive the agent generates.
+Precision in the end will be more important than overall accuracy.

 $$Precision = \frac{TP}{TP+FP}$$